-Yale Brozen was a member of the Board of Advisors at The Independent Institute, Professor Emeritus of Business Economics at the University of Chicago Graduate School of Business, and author of the Foreword to the Independent Institute book, Antitrust and Monopoly: Anatomy of a Policy Failure, by D. T. Armentano.
+Yale Brozen (19181998) was a founding member of the Board of Advisors at the Independent Institute, Professor Emeritus of Business Economics at the University of Chicago Graduate School of Business, and author of the Foreword to the Independent Institute book, Antitrust and Monopoly: Anatomy of a Policy Failure, by D. T. Armentano.

 A specialist in applied economics, microeconomics, industrial organization and technology, Professor Brozen received his Ph.D. in economics from the University of Chicago.
 He was a consultant for the U.S. Department of Justice's Antitrust Division, President's Materials Policy Commission, National Association of Manufacturers and the National Science Foundation; served on President Ronald Reagan's transition team; was Director of Research in the Transportation Center; was Director of the Annual Business Economists Conference of the Graduate School; taught at Northwestern University, Illinois Institute of Technology, University of Minnesota, and universities around the world; and was an Adjunct Scholar at the American Enterprise Institute for Public Policy Research.